Yo Ho Ho

 Yo Ho Ho (Йо-хо-хо) is a 1981 Bulgarian drama film directed by Zako Heskiya and written by Valeri Petrov.
-It was entered into the 12th Moscow International Film Festival where it won a Special Prize.
+It was entered into the 12th Moscow International Film Festival where it won the Special Prize.
 The 2006 film The Fall by Tarsem Singh is based on Yo Ho Ho.

 Plot

 A 10-year-old boy with a broken arm befriends a young, paraplegic actor in the hospital.
 Together, the two make up a pirate story in which they play the main roles.
 The boy, Leonid, starts to visit the actor's room, which also houses a poor old man, every day.
 In the made-up story, he becomes the evil adversary of the pirates.

 Little by little, everyone in the hospital gets their roles in the story.
 Leonid is fascinated.
 But in order for the story to continue, the boy has to steal bottles of medicine for the actor, who no longer has any joy in life and plans a suicide.
 It is only when the boy falls down and hits his head during one of those occurrences, that the actor realises that life has meaning as long as you have friends.

-At the end of the—real and fictional—story, the two resist the villain in the room and hijack his sick bed with a cane.
+At the end of the, real and fictional, story, the two resist the villain in the room and hijack his sick bed with a cane.